Find out more about the fees and costs you may have to pay when buying a home, from arranging a mortgage to conveyancing.

 It should come as no surprise that a few weeks after you've completed your home purchase you'll have to make your first mortgage payment.

-The first payment is likely to be higher than usual, as the first instalment usually has to cover the interest accrued up to the payment date, as well as the first payment itself.
+The first payment is likely to be higher than usual, as it usually covers the interest accrued up to the payment date, as well as the first payment itself.

 Factor in the cost of a removal van, even if you're hoping to fit all your possessions into a car, Tetris-style.
-That way, you'll have the cash just in case you need to hire help.
+That way, you'll have the cash if you need it.

-If you're buying a leasehold property, you're probably going to be paying service charges and ground rent.
-Amongst other things, this can cover the cost of maintaining the building, which you'll be partly liable for along with any other leaseholders.
+If you're buying a leasehold property, you'll probably pay service charges and ground rent.
+Among other things, this can cover the cost of maintaining the building, which you'll be partly liable for along with any other leaseholders.

-Before you complete on your property it's essential that you take out buildings insurance - this is usually required by the lender, and should be arranged to begin when you exchange contracts.
+Before you complete on your property it's essential that you take out buildings insurance.
+This is usually required by the lender, and should be arranged to start when you exchange contracts.

-If you want to exit your mortgage deal early or pay off more of your mortgage in a year than your lender allows without penalty, you may be subject to early repayment charges.
+If you want to exit your mortgage deal early or pay off more of your mortgage in a year than your lender allows, you may be subject to early repayment charges.
 Some mortgages allow you to overpay a set amount of your balance each year, typically 10%.

-Even once your initial deal has come to an end and early repayment charges have ceased to apply, you may have to pay exit fees to leave your mortgage and transfer to another one or repay it.
-Although many lenders don't charge anything for this, it can be as much as a few hundred pounds.
+Even once your initial deal has come to an end and early repayment charges no longer apply, you may have to pay exit fees to leave or repay your mortgage.
+Many lenders don't charge for this, but some charge up to a few hundred pounds.

-If you're confused about any of the fees mentioned above or are worried that you can't afford to pay some of them, it might be a good idea to speak to a mortgage adviser.
+If you're confused about any mortgage fees or are worried you can't pay them, speak to a mortgage adviser.